RoboCup-SPL/GameController/TCM.md

 drawing the 3D view of the field.
 The JOGL jars reside in the deps directory and are automatically copied to the build directory during the build process.

+By passing the command line parameter `-s` or `--silent`, the TCM is started in "silent" mode, in which it does not display anything but still stores all received messages in log files.

 ## User Interface